hl7au/au-fhir-base/pages/_includes/au-dosage-intro.md

 **AU Dosage** *[FMM Level [0](http://build.fhir.org/versions.html#maturity)]*

-This profile is provided for use in an Australian context with common local codings.
+This profile defines a dosage structure including core localisation concepts for use in an Australian context.

 **Examples**